My main areas of interest are in applied analysis and probability.

 This system is interesting in multiple ways.
 First, the gathering of statistics for grain topologies (the number of sides of each grain) is highly nontrivial.
 During the coarsening process, grains with less than six sides annihilate due to the Von-Neumann “n-6 rule”, which states that grains with n sides have a rate of area growth proportional to n-6.
 After vanishing, neighboring grains change topologies to keep the network trivalent.

 Left side: grains before annihilation.
 Right side: grains following annihilation.
-Note the top two pictures: topologies can also change due to a side collapsing to a point.
+Note the top row of pictures, where topologies can also change due to a side collapsing.

 Thus, a natural clock for this system, describing the rate of topology change, is the number of deleted grains.